-- Ms Noël Harwerth is the Chairman of the Board, the EMEA Nomination Committee and the Remuneration and Human Resources Committee.
-She was appointed a Director of the Bank on 19 December 2003.
-Ms Harwerth is a director of five other companies: Standard Life Plc (financial services), GE Capital Bank Limited (financial services), Alent plc (speciality chemicals), London Metals Exchange Limited (clearing services) and the British Horseracing Authority (British horseracing governing body).
-Ms Harwerth was formerly chief operating officer of Citibank International plc. - Mr Derek Ross is the Chairman of the Bank's Audit, Risk and Compliance Committee.
+- Ms Laurel Powers-Freeling is the Chairman of the Board, the EMEA Nomination Committee and the Remuneration and Human Resources Committee.
+She was appointed a Director of the Bank on 1 July 2015.
+Ms Powers-Freeling is a director of three other companies: Atom Bank Plc (financial services), C. Hoare & Co. (financial services) and Callcredit Information Group (financial services). - Mr Derek Ross is the Chairman of the Bank's Audit, Risk and Compliance Committee.
 He was appointed a Director of the Bank on 23 September 2010.
 Mr Ross is a director of three other companies, Depository Trust and Clearing Corporation, and a number of its subsidiary companies (clearing and settlement services), GE Capital Bank Limited (financial services) and The Access Bank UK Limited (financial services).
 Mr Ross was formerly a senior partner of Deloitte. - Mr Kenichi Hosomi is a Director of SMBC.
 He is the General Manager of SMBC's Planning Department, International Banking Unit.
 He was appointed a Director of the Bank on 13 April 2012.
 Mr Hosomi is a Director of two other SMBC Group companies.